Black Moon (group): 2000s

-Four Black Moon songs was included in 2000 compilation Basic Training: Boot Camp Clik's Greatest Hits.
-Black Moon, together with Lord Have Mercy, were featured on the track "Devastatin' ....
-That's Us!" from Da Beatminerz debut album Brace 4 Impak, released in 2001.

-Black Moon returned in 2003 for the release of its third album Total Eclipse, which is the first Black Moon album featured production from outside record producers other than Da Beatminerz (such as Nottz and MoSS).
-It produced the underground hit "Stay Real" and "Pressure is Tight", as well as two music videos, shot for the singles "Stay Real" and "This Goes Out to You".
-The album, like the group's previous efforts, received good reviews, but it wasn't able to reach outside the underground hip hop audience.

 DJ Evil Dee continued production work with Da Beatminerz, and Buckshot continued to work with the Boot Camp Clik.
 In 2004 the group released a documentary film Behind the Moon.
 In 2005, Buckshot released a collaborative album with producer 9th Wonder titled Chemistry.
 In 2006, DJ Evil Dee and Mr. Walt released a mixtape titled Alter the Chemistry, which paired Buckshot's vocals from the Chemistry album with classic Black Moon beats.
-Member 5 ft provided his first appearance on Boot Camp Clik album Casualties of War with the song "BK All Day".
-From 2008 to 2009, Buckshot has released his second collaborative album with 9th Wonder titled The Formula, followed by a studio album with KRS-One titled Survival Skills, both to appear on the Billboard 200.

 2010s

 It was recently confirmed by the group in 2011 that it started recording its fourth album together called Dark Side of the Moon and to be entirely produced again by Da Beatminerz, with possible new members to its production team.
 However, the event did not happen until 2019, when the group scheduled to reunite for their first album in 16 years.
 The trio's fourth studio album entitled Rise of da Moon was released on October 18, 2019, featuring guest appearances from Method Man, Rock of Heltah Skeltah, and the group's long time collaborators Swif-N-Wessun.